An intriguing town situated in the Majha region of Punjab, Tarn Taran Sahib is considered to be the headquarters of the Tarn Taran district.

 Later in 2006, Tarn Taran was given the status of a district and it became the 19th district of Punjab.
 The name Tarn Taran was given to the Sarovar in the Gurudwara which is known to be the largest in any gurudwara in Punjab.
-The name tarn taran means ‘a boat that takes one across the ocean of existence’.
+Talking about its meaning; Tarn Taran means a boat that takes one across the ocean of existence.

-The Dukh Bhanjani Beri Tree is an old jujube tree that is considered to be a sacred tree containing miraculous powers.
-This tree is located in the Golden Temple complex.
-It stands on the eastern side of the Amrit Sarovar.
+Dukh Bhanjani Ber Tree.
+The Dukh Bhanjani Beri Tree is an old jujube tree and is believed to have miraculous powers.
+This tree is located in the Golden Temple complex and stands on the eastern side of the Amrit Sarovar.

-Being a very important religious site this place holds a very significant spiritual charm.
-This place is located a few yards away from the Amritsar railway station and is located at a distance of around 1.5 km from the local bus stand.
-The very idea that a temple should be sanding here had come from a man named Gur Shai Mal Kapoor who was a great visionary as well as a religious person.
+Shree Durgiana Mandir.
+Being a very important religious site, this place holds a very significant spiritual charm.
+It is located a few yards away from the Amritsar railway station at a distance of around 1.5 km from the local bus stand.
+The very idea that a temple should be standing here had come from a man named Gur Shai Mal Kapoor who was known to be a great visionary and religious person.
 The temple looks similar to the Golden Temple but is dedicated to Goddess Durga.

-The Mata Lal Devi Temple is considered as a sacred Hindu temple which is dedicated to a 20th-century bespectacled female saint who is also known by the name of Lal Devi.
-An interstring belief about the temple is that if any childless couple offers prayer here then they are blessed with children by god’s grace.
-Female devotees from the surrounding and far away villages arrive here to offer prayers.
+Mandir Mata Lal Devi.
+The Mata Lal Devi Temple is considered as a sacred Hindu temple dedicated to a 20th-century bespectacled female saint known by the name of Lal Devi.
+An interesting belief about the temple is that if any childless couple offers prayer here, they are blessed with a child.

 By Train.
 Tarn Taran junction railway station is the nearest to reach the gurudwara.
 From the station, one can take a taxi or a bus to further travel to the holy place.
-Trains from all the metropolitan cities of India arrive here hence one may consider traveling by road.
+Trains from all the metropolitan cities of India arrive here.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here